 We can all agree that weight is one of the most sensitive subjects in a woman’s life.
 That said, it is not a surprise that any slight weight change will never go unnoticed.
 Some tend to weigh more while having their period.

 This may explain why some are on a quest to find out the average amount of weight gain during the period.
 However, before we look at the average weight gain before and during the period, let us first understand the causes of the weight fluctuation.

 As mentioned above, there is nothing to worry about because it is normal.
 But what causes the weight gain?
 Here are the most common reasons behind your weight gain when on your period:

-Most women crave salty and spicy foods during their period.
-Unfortunately, most women consume more than the recommended salt amount from such foods, making their bodies retain water (6).
+Many women crave salty and spicy foods during their period.
+Unfortunately, a lot of women consume more than the recommended salt amount from such foods, making their bodies retain water (6).
 These foods include chips, lunch meats, canned veggies, crackers, fast food, and some soft drinks (6).
 To help regulate your salt levels, food experts advise you to balance these foods by taking foods rich in potassium like bananas and spinach (6).

 The other culprit of water retention during your period is hormonal changes.
-Your hormones tend to act up, which may result in bloating.
+Your hormones tend to fluctuate, which may result in bloating.
 Similarly, if you use birth control pills to regulate your flow, you may also retain water (6).